rachmorse/fMRI-analysis/README.md

         - The script supports parallel processing to speed up execution.

 6. **`compute_functional_connectivity.py`**
-    - **Purpose:** Computes various functional connectivty metics for subjects from the timeseries data.
+    - **Purpose:** Computes various functional connectivity metrics for subjects from the timeseries data.
 This script defines functions, which are used in the subsequent `compute_subject_functional_connectivity.py`.
     - **Functions:**
         - `fisher_transform`: Applies Fisher z-transformation to the correlation coefficients.
         - `compute_functional_connectivity`: Computes all-to-all correlations for one or multiple subjects.
 For example, if you have `N` ROIs, this computes the correlation for each pair of ROIs, resulting in an `N x N` connectivity matrix.
 It then saves both the raw and Fisher Z-transformed connectivity data in one CSV for all subjects.